Subscription Modal Banner

 1. Get A Zero Annual Fee Credit Card

-One of the easiest ways to get started on creating your credit score is by getting a credit card.
-Why?
-Because with a credit card, you will be creating a credit history when you begin using it.
 You may be put off using credit cards because of the horror news of people being dragged down by their credit card debts.
 However, you can avoid this by applying for a no-annual-fee credit card to minimize your cost and only use them for petrol expenses or emergency uses.
-Click here and compare the best credit cards with no annual fee!
+Compare the best credit cards with no annual fee right here at CompareHero!

 See also: Sign Up For Malaysia’s Best Basic Credit Cards With No Annual Fees